Russian ruble: Coins

 In 1998, the following coins were introduced in connection with the ruble revaluation and are currently in circulation:

-1 and 5 kopeck coins are rarely used (especially the 1 kopeck coin) due to their low value and in some cases may not be accepted by stores or individuals.
+Kopeck coins are rarely used due to their low value and in some cases may not be accepted by stores or individuals.

-These coins began being issued in 1998, although some of them bear the year 1997.
+These coins were issued starting in 1998, although some of them bear the year 1997.
 Kopeck denominations all depict St George and the Dragon, and all ruble denominations (with the exception of commemorative pieces) depict the double headed eagle.
 Mint marks are denoted by "СП" or "M" on kopecks and the logo of either the Saint Petersburg or Moscow mint on rubles.
 Since 2000, many bimetallic 10 ₽ circulating commemorative coins have been issued.
 These coins have a unique holographic security feature inside the "0" of the denomination 10.

 In 2008, the Bank of Russia proposed withdrawing 1 and 5 kopeck coins from circulation and subsequently rounding all prices to multiples of 10 kopeks, although the proposal has not been realized yet (though characteristic "x.99" prices are treated as rounded in exchange).
 The Bank of Russia stopped minting one-kopeck and five-kopeck coins in 2012, and kopecks completely in 2018.
 The material of 1 ₽, 2 ₽ and 5 ₽ coins was switched from copper-nickel-zinc and copper-nickel clad to nickel-plated steel in the second quarter of 2009.
 10 and 50 kopecks were also changed from brass to brass-plated steel.

 In October 2009, a new 10 ₽ coin made of brass-plated steel was issued, featuring optical security features.
 The 10 ₽ banknote would have been withdrawn in 2012, but a shortage of 10 ₽ coins prompted the Central Bank to delay this and put new ones in circulation.
-Bimetallic commemorative 10-ruble coins will continue to be issued.

 A series of circulating Olympic commemorative 25 ₽ coins started in 2011.
 The new coins are struck in cupronickel.
 A number of commemorative smaller denominations of these coins exist in circulation as well, depicting national historic events and anniversaries.
 The Bank of Russia issues other commemorative non-circulating coins ranging from 1 ₽ to 50,000 ₽.